patricksimpson/blog-gatsby/src/posts/my-new-blog-engine.md

 title: My Static Markdown Blog Engine
 date: "2014-11-03"
 summary: A non-typical hello world post.
+tags: ["old", "programming"]
 ---

 I started out on a journey, building a static blog engine from the ground up.
 I know it's been done before and we shouldn't be reinventing the wheel...
 But this idea has been bugging me for a long time, it was finally time to get it done.

 With other static engines, I always feel like I give up a little control.
 I give up a tiny detail that nags me.
 I can't stand that one little thing I have to give up.

 [Ghost](http://tryghost.org) was my last attempt.
 (Considering I moved to Ghost from Wordpress, things were looking good.)
 I love Ghost's editor interface.
 It's low barrier-to-entry was what won me over.
 However, I lost some control.
 It didn't give me everything I wanted.
 I felt like modifying it outside of what Ghost was providing was difficult or out of reach sort-of-speak.
 Not to mention (until recently), you'd lose your post if the browser crashed and you forgot to "save a draft".